Our »Hidden Champion« in the Golden Autumn

 Photo: Portugieser Weißherbst mild Weingut Graf von Weyher Pfalz

-But last week our Portugieser Weißherbst jumped into the limelight with a real bang, pushing other wines with a price point of just under 20 euros to the right and left of the stage and sparkling so that it was a joy: Because this small, little-noticed wine won the very highest award at the DLG Federal Wine Awards:
+But last week, our Portugieser Weißherbst jumped into the spotlight with a real bang, pushing other wines with a price point of just under 20 euros right and left of the stage and sparkling so brightly that it was a joy: For this small, little-noticed wine won the very highest award at the DLG Federal Wine Awards:

 Gold Extra